michmech/plausibility/README.md

 We're using the Foods grammar pretty much without change.
 The only changes I've made to the abstract syntax are:

-- I added a few more `Quality` objects so we have a wider range to play with later.
+- I added a few more `Quality` objects so we have a wider range to play with.
-- I've removed the `Boring` quality because I find it implausible to describe *any* food with that adjective.
+- I removed the `Boring` quality because I find it implausible to describe *any* food with that adjective.
-- I've changed the English linearization of the `Warm` quality from *warm* to *hot* because I find it more idiomatic to describe food as hot rather than warm in English.
+- I changed the English linearization of the `Warm` quality from *warm* to *hot* because I find it more idiomatic in English to describe food as hot rather than warm.

 The plausibility filter I've added is a concrete grammar called `Foods0.gf`.
 The `0` in the name is just an arbitrary "language" name.
-You can of course call this "language" anything you want but I am calling it "language zero" because this name is unlikely to conflict with any real language name and because the file neatly sorts alphabetically right after the abstract grammar `Foods.gf` and before any oher conrcete grammars.
+You can of course call this "language" anything you want but I am calling it "language zero" because this name is unlikely to conflict with any real language name and because the file neatly sorts alphabetically right after the abstract grammar `Foods.gf` and before any other concrete grammars.

 Inside this grammar you will find a parameter called `Plausibility` which we will use everywhere to encode the fact that something is or isn't plausible.